-Understanding how long modafinil will last will depend on some important considerations.
-It’s also important to remember that everyone is different.
+Understanding how long modafinil lasts will depend on some important considerations.
+It’s also necessary to remember that everyone is different.

 Here we go over how long the effects of modafinil last, what factors can affect this, and what you can do to make it last shorter or longer.

 Modafinil has a long list of benefits, primarily involving its ability to promote wakefulness.

 Doctors prescribe the medication for conditions involving “excessive sleepiness”.
 This includes conditions like narcolepsy and sleep disturbances involved with shift work.

 Off-label use of the medication stretch into other areas.

 One of the most common uses of modafinil is as a tool for boosting productivity at work or university.

 Its ability to delay the onset of fatigue for several hours makes it useful for stretching the amount of time you can work on a project before becoming too tired to keep going.

 It’s not uncommon to hear of people spending as many as 20 hours straight on a project before finally calling it quits.

 Modafinil offers profound improvement in overall productivity, making it especially popular among people with heavy workloads or time-sensitive projects.